ypchen520/alishan-range/DL/DL-EKMAN/11162021-Chapter1-TheRosenblattPerceptron.md

   * w0x0 + w1x1 + w2x2 = 0
   * x2 = -w1/w2 * x1 - w0/w2
     * a straight line

+## Limitations of the Perceptron

+* what happens if a straight line cannot separate the data points
+  * exclusive OR (XOR)
+* one of the key limitations
+  * it can solve classification problems only where the classes are linearly separable
+    * two dimensions: separated by a straight line

+## Combining Multiple Perceptrons

+## Implementing Perceptrons with Linear Algebra